 - Determine if a nodule is solid or cystic

-- Be used to assist in obtaining tissue from the thyroid gland or nodule with a fine needle
+- Assist obtaining tissue for diagnosis from the thyroid with a fine needle aspirate (FNA)

-Despite its value, an ultrasound cannot determine whether a nodule is benign or cancerous.
+Despite its value, the ultrasound cannot determine whether a nodule is benign or cancerous.

-Radionuclide scanning.
-Radionuclide scanning with radioactive chemicals is another imaging technique a physician may use to evaluate a thyroid nodule.
+Radionuclide scanning: Radionuclide scanning with radioactive chemicals is another imaging technique a physician may use to evaluate a thyroid nodule.
 The normal thyroid gland accumulates iodine from the blood and uses it to make thyroid hormones.
-Thus, when radioactive iodine (I 123) is administered orally or intravenously to an individual, it accumulates in the thyroid and causes the gland to "light up" when imaged by a nuclear camera (a type of Geiger counter).
+Thus, when radioactive iodine (123-iodine) is administered orally or intravenously to an individual, it accumulates in the thyroid and causes the gland to "light up" when imaged by a nuclear camera (a type of Geiger counter).
 The rate of accumulation gives an indication of how the thyroid gland and any nodules are functioning.
 A "hot spot" appears if a part of the gland or a nodule is producing too much hormone.
 Non-functioning or hypo-functioning nodules appear as "cold spots" on scanning.
-A cold nodule has a risk of cancer that is higher than a normally or hyper-functioning nodule.
-Cancerous nodules are more likely to be cold because cancer cells are abnormal and don't accumulate the iodine as well as normal thyroid tissue.
+A cold or non-functioning nodule carries a higher risk of cancer than a normal or hyper-functioning nodule.
+Cancerous nodules are more likely to be cold, because cancer cells are immature and don't accumulate the iodine as well as normal thyroid tissue.
 However, cold spots can also be caused by cysts.
 This makes the ultrasound a much better tool for determining the need to do an FNA.

-- Benign thyroid tissue (non-cancerous), which can be consistent with Hashimoto's thyroiditis or a colloid nodule or cyst.
-This result is obtained in about 60% of biopsies.
+- Benign thyroid tissue (non-cancerous) can be consistent with Hashimoto's thyroiditis, a colloid nodule, or a thyroid cyst.
+This result is reported from approximately 60% of biopsies.

-- Cancerous tissue (malignant), consistent with the diagnosis of papillary, follicular, or medullary cancer.
-This result is obtained in about 5% of biopsies.
-The majority are papillary cancers.
+- Cancerous tissue (malignant) can be consistent with diagnosis of papillary, follicular, or medullary cancer.
+This result is reported from approximately 5% of biopsies.
+The majority of these are papillary cancers.

-- Suspicious biopsy, showing a follicular adenoma.
+- Suspicious biopsy can show a follicular adenoma.
 Though usually benign, up to 20% of these nodules are found ultimately to be cancerous.

-- Non-diagnostic, usually because not enough cells are obtained.
-If repeated, up to 50% of these cases will be able to be diagnosed as benign, cancerous, or suspicious.
+- Non-diagnostic results usually arise because insufficient cells were obtained.
+Upon repeat biopsy, up to 50% of these cases can be distinguished as benign, cancerous, or suspicious.

-One of the most difficult problems for a pathologist is to be confident that a follicular adenoma -usually a benign nodule-is not a follicular cell carcinoma or cancer.
+One of the most difficult problems for the pathologist is to be confident that a follicular adenoma - usually a benign nodule - is not a follicular cell carcinoma or cancer.
 In these cases, it is up to the physician and the patient to weigh the option of surgery on a case-by-case basis, with less reliance on the pathologist's interpretation of the biopsy.
-It is also important to remember that there is a small (3%) risk that a benign nodule diagnosed by fine needle aspiration may still be cancerous.
+It is also important to remember that there is a small risk (3%) that a benign nodule diagnosed by FNA may still be cancerous.
 Thus, even benign nodules should be followed closely by the patient and physician.
 Another biopsy may be necessary, especially if the nodule is growing.
-While most thyroid cancers are not very aggressive, that is, they do not spread rapidly, the exception is poorly differentiated (anaplastic) carcinoma, which spreads rapidly and is difficult to treat.
+Most thyroid cancers are not very aggressive; that is, they do not spread rapidly.
+The exception is poorly differentiated (anaplastic) carcinoma, which spreads rapidly and is difficult to treat.